MGAS: Multi-Granularity Architecture Search for Trade-Off Between Model Effectiveness and Efficiency: Abstract

 \section{Abstract}

 Neural architecture search (NAS) has gained significant traction in automating the design of neural networks.
-To reduce the time cost, differentiable architecture search (DAS) transforms the traditional paradigm of discrete candidate sampling and evaluation into that of differentiable super-net optimization and discretization.
-However, existing DAS methods fail to trade off between model performance and model size.
-They either only conduct coarse-grained operation-level search, which results in redundant model parameters, or restrictively explore fine-grained filter-level and weight-level units with pre-defined remaining ratios, suffering from excessive pruning problem.
-Additionally, these methods compromise search quality to save memory during the search process.
-To tackle these issues, we introduce multi-granularity architecture search (MGAS), a unified framework which aims to discover both effective and efficient neural networks by comprehensively yet memory-efficiently exploring the multi-granularity search space.
+To reduce search time, differentiable architecture search (DAS) reframes the traditional paradigm of discrete candidate sampling and evaluation into a differentiable optimization over a super-net, followed by discretization.
+However, most existing DAS methods primarily focus on optimizing the coarse-grained operation-level topology, while neglecting finer-grained structures such as filter-level and weight-level patterns.
+This limits their ability to balance model performance with model size.
+Additionally, many methods compromise search quality to save memory during the search process.
+To tackle these issues, we propose Multi-Granularity Differentiable Architecture Search (MG-DARTS), a unified framework which aims to discover both effective and efficient architectures from scratch by comprehensively yet memory-efficiently exploring a multi-granularity search space.
 Specifically, we improve the existing DAS methods in two aspects.
-First, we balance the model unit numbers at different granularity levels with adaptive pruning.
-We learn discretization functions specific to each granularity level to adaptively determine the unit remaining ratio according to the evolving architecture.
-Second, we reduce the memory consumption without degrading the search quality using multi-stage search.
-We break down the super-net optimization and discretization into multiple sub-net stages, and perform progressive re-evaluation to allow for re-pruning and regrowing of previous units during subsequent stages, compensating for potential bias.
-Extensive experiments on CIFAR-10, CIFAR-100 and ImageNet demonstrate that MGAS outperforms other state-of-the-art methods in achieving a better trade-off between model performance and model size.
+First, we adaptively adjust the retention ratios of searchable units across different granularity levels through adaptive pruning, which is achieved by learning granularity-specific discretization functions along with the evolving architecture.
+Second, we decompose the super-net optimization and discretization into multiple stages, each operating on a sub-net, and introduce progressive re-evaluation to enable re-pruning and regrowth of previous units, thereby mitigating potential bias.
+Extensive experiments on CIFAR-10, CIFAR-100 and ImageNet demonstrate that MG-DARTS outperforms other state-of-the-art methods in achieving a better trade-off between model accuracy and parameter efficiency.
+Codes are available at https://github.com/lxy12357/MG\_DARTS.